BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 # Studios

 Studios space allows data curators to display their data using customisable, persistent queries.
-Using custom plugins developed with javascript, data curators can format the presentation of the query results any way they like.
+Using custom plugins developed with JavaScript, data curators can format the presentation of the query results any way they like.

 @@@ note
 To configure the Studios space index for your Nexus instance, see at the @ref:[bottom of the page](studio.md#configuring-the-studios-index-page).